solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/apikey_auth/_index.md

 Gloo allows any request on routes that do not specify authentication configuration.
 Let's change this behavior.
 We will update the Virtual Service so that only requests containing a valid API key in their `api-key` header are allowed.

-We start by creating an API key using `glooctl`:
+We start by creating an API key secret using `glooctl`:

 ```shell
 glooctl create secret apikey infra-apikey --apikey N2YwMDIxZTEtNGUzNS1jNzgzLTRkYjAtYjE2YzRkZGVmNjcy --apikey-labels team=infrastructure